How to apply for a Masters course

 Using the online application system, you can apply for up to three courses, and submit supporting documents (e.g. personal statement and CV) and track the progress of your application.

 - Masters in Business Administration (MBA) (part time).
-Applications are made via the School of Business, Management and Economics.
+Applications to start the course at times other than September are made via the School of Business, Management and Economics.

 - Postgraduate Certificate in Education (PGCE) and School Direct: applications are submitted via the UCAS Teacher Training (UTT)